BLACK FRIDAY SALE 40% OFF on new purchases, early renewals, or upgrades. Click here to apply Discount

 I see the future of WordPress not so much as being about the specific features that will continue to roll out with each new version release but about the things they will empower people to do.
 I truly believe that the invention (and continued support/growth) of WordPress has helped to democratize the internet for people looking for new ways to make a living.
 I’m one of the people who benefits from all the amazing things WordPress can do and I’m excited to see what 2019 and beyond will bring for the platform — and more important, the people who use it.Maddy Osman | The Blog Smith

-And your perspective is certainly interesting for me to hear as well, especially given that I’m in a very similar (if not the exact same) position that you are.
-I’m confident that everyone who contributed to this post (myself included) would agree that WordPress really did change their life and will continue to do so.
+And your perspective is certainly interesting for me to hear, especially given that I’m in a very similar (if not the same) position.
+I’m confident that everyone who contributed to this post (myself included) would agree that WordPress did change their life and will continue to do so.

 WordPress 2019 – Conclusion

-The WordPress philosophy has always been to provide features that 80% of the users welcome.
-This is the reason we might never see localization in the WordPress core – because while some users would appreciate the functionality, certainly not 80% would think it’s a good use of development time and resources.
-The number of WordPress users who want to build multilingual sites is comparatively very low compared to those that do not.
+The WordPress philosophy has always been to provide features that 80% of users welcome.
+This is why we might never see localization in the WordPress core – while some users would appreciate the functionality, not 80% would think it’s a good use of development time and resources.
+The number of WordPress users who want to build multilingual sites is comparatively meager compared to those that do not.